apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 Using vector clocks, it is possible to ensure that a message is delivered to the application only if all messages that causally precede it have been delivered as well.
 Hence, we say the messages are delivered in causal order.
-The algorithm is similar to the one used for FIFO total order broadcast.
+The algorithm is similar to the one used for FIFO broadcast.
 The vectors themselves contain the same information: *V[i]* is the number of messages that have been delivered to the application, sent from node *i*.
 When a node wants to broadcast a message, it attaches a copy of its own vector clock to that message, adjusting with an increment the counter at its corresponding index, thus ensuring that each message